Private Matchings and Allocations: Private Max-Weight Matching

 and $n > s$, the matching $\mu$ has social welfare at least $\OPT - \alpha n$ with probability $\geq 1-\gamma$, where

 \end{theorem} \begin{remark} Our approximation guarantee here is \emph{additive}.
-In Section \ref{sec:extensions}, we show that if we are in the \emph{unweighted} case where $v_{ij} \in \{0,1\}$, the above guarantee can be made \emph{multiplicative}, unusual in the context of differential privacy.
-That is, we can find a matching $\mu$ with welfare at least $(1-\alpha)\mathrm{OPT}$.
-Also, the second assumption $n > s$ is minimal, as the problem is trivially solvable for $s\geq n$. \end{remark}
+Later in this section, we show that if we are in the \emph{unweighted} case---$v_{ij} \in \{0,1\}$---we can find a matching $\mu$ with welfare at least $(1-\alpha)\mathrm{OPT}$.
+This \emph{multiplicative} guarantee is unusual for a differentially private algorithm. \end{remark}

 The proof follows from the following lemmas. \iffull\else (We defer some proofs to the full version.) \fi